vogelca/define/README.md

 that a relevant package exists within the official repositories.
 Otherwise, a copy may be acquired directly from https://nodejs.org.

-Create a file called "define" with the content shown below, replacing all instances of the string `REPO_PATH` with the path to the cloned repository.
+Create a file called `define` with the content shown below, replacing all instances of the string `REPO_PATH` with the path to the cloned repository.
 ```sh
 #!/bin/sh